 Thinking of getting a skull tattoo?

-You may want to choose the style and execution based on a mindset that resonates for you.
+You may want to choose the tattoo style and execution based on a mindset that resonates with you.

 We’re going to take a deep dive into skull tattoos.

 For years skulls have been some of the most popular choices in tattoo designs and have been depicted in a multitude of different styles, symbolizing major challenges that someone has had to overcome in their life.